2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Engine

 The new Yamaha 115hp engine is untested and brand new, so it only comes with a three-year warranty instead of the typical five-year warranty.
-This was definitely a point of concern for me, but it wasn't enough to convince me to chose something less powerful.
+This was definitely a point of concern for me, but it wasn't enough to convince me to choose something less powerful.

 Somehow, Yamaha has managed to create their new 115 in a powerful yet lightweight and compact package, with the entire engine weighing only 377 pounds.